Updated: Apr 19

 “Wait - hold the phone - full pause - what is mobility?”

 Simply, mobility is the ability to move with clarity, ease, and freedom.
-I’m about to get nerdy on you.
+I’m about to get nerdy with you.
 Stick with me.

-The first and second vertebrae of the neck is a pivot joint, so it can go back, forward, and rotate.
+The first and second vertebrae of your neck is a pivot joint, so it can go back and forward (saying Yes), and rotate (saying No).

 The elbow joint is both a hinge and a pivot joint, so it can bend, straighten, supinate (rotate hand up), and pronate (rotate hand down).

 The hip and shoulder joints are both ball-and-socket joints.
-They can move in all directions, including in a circle!
+They can move in all directions so that you can reach up, back, out to the side, across your body, the back of your head, your low back, and roll in a circle!

-Phew.
-Thanks for sticking with me.
+Thanks for trying those movements out with me.
 Let’s keep going.

 You also have joints that have limited, or zero, movement.
-Those are not mobile joints - they are fixed and we like those to stay put.
+Those are fixed joints and we like those to stay put.

-You can have a better understanding of how you move in space (proprioception, clarity).
+You can have a better understanding of how you move (proprioception, balance).

 Your movements will be more efficient (ease, freedom).